Fechtbuch: The Real Swordfighting behind Kingdom Come review

 Fechtbuch: The Real Swordfighting behind Kingdom Come Review

-Fechtbuch: The Real Swordfighting behind Kingdom Come is an application by Warhorse Studios.
+Fechtbuch: The Real Swordfighting behind Kingdom Come is an application developed by Warhorse Studios.
 Fechtbuch: The Real Swordfighting behind Kingdom Come was first published on .
-The app is available on Steam, Other.
+The app is available for Steam, Other.

 About This VideoOne of the crucial elements of Kingdom Come: Deliverance is medieval combat, which we at Warhorse Studios developed similarly to the other aspects of the game, i.e. as faithfully as possible, in order to show how medieval warriors really fought.
 The documentary Fechtbuch is a record of what we learned in pursuit of that goal, and a guide to some of the secrets of historical martial arts.